Cycling in Albania – practical bike touring guide

 Bike rental in Albania

-Cycle Albania offers Giant hybrid bikes with a pre-installed pannier rack for 15 euros per day.
+Cycle Albania (based in Tirana) offers Giant hybrid bikes with a pre-installed pannier rack for 15 euros daily.

 Bike shops in Albania

-If you are looking for spare parts or a box to pack your bicycle for the flight, you will find a lot of small bike shops along Rruga Qemal Stafa street in Tirana.
+If you are looking for spare parts or a box to pack your bicycle for the flight, you will find many small bike shops along Rruga Qemal Stafa Street in Tirana.

 Is Albania safe for solo female travellers?

-I can say that I felt even safer than in some countries in Western Europe.
-I have wild camped there alone without any problems and didn’t feel threatened.
+I felt even safer than in some countries in Western Europe.
+I had wild camped there alone without any problems and didn’t feel threatened.

 camping in albania

-I had one situation when a young guy on a mountain bike started cycling next to me for a bit longer than I actually wanted.
-I think he tried to give me some advice about my bike (he didn’t speak English, so I couldn’t quite understand).
+I had one situation when a young guy on a mountain bike started cycling beside me longer than I wanted.
+I think he tried to advise me about my bike (he didn’t speak English, so I couldn’t quite understand).
 After about 20 minutes, I started getting annoyed that he was still there, so I made clear I was ok and would be fine on my own, and he respectfully left then.

 Terrain

-More than 70 % of the territory of Albania consists of mountains.
+More than 70 % of Albania’s territory consists of mountains.
 Make sure to get some training before you come here.
-To reduce the elevation metres, you can take the coastal route and follow Eurovelo 8.
-But it is much less scenic and exciting than the mountains.
+You can take the coastal route and follow Eurovelo 8 to reduce the elevation metres, but it is much less scenic and exciting than the mountains.

 Bike lanes, traffic and safety on the roads